-There is no difference between the actual amounts of compensation of employees and remuneration of directors and supervisors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2019 and 2018.
+There is no difference between the actual amounts of compensation of employees and remuneration of directors and supervisors paid and the amounts recognized in the consolidated financial statements for the year ended December 31, 2020.

-Information on compensation of employees and remuneration of directors and supervisors resolved by the Company's board of directors for 2020 and 2019 is available at the Market Observation Post System website of the Taiwan Stock Exchange.
+Information on compensation of employees and remuneration of directors and supervisors resolved by the Company's board of directors for the year ended December 31, 2021 is available at the Market Observation Post System website of the Taiwan Stock Exchange.